tonibuenter/remotequery-java/docs/orm-myths.md

 ### Design Implications

 ORM driven persistency produces strong dependencies between the object-oriented world and the relational world.
 A successful design is always a trade-off between these worlds.
-The victims of this compromise are simplicity, elegance, performance and readability.
+The victims of this compromise are simplicity, elegance, performance, readability.

+It gets even worse when the data has to support the following requirements:

+* historize records
+* keep workflow states such as draft, verified, checked out, archived
+* reporting

-### ORM Survival Tips
+## ORM Survival Tips

 ORM is often the center of back-end server development problems and instabilites.
 That said, we should not blame ORM per se for them.
 It is still true that 'A Fool with a Tool is still a Fool'.
 In case of ORM there are some caveat that often give rise the negative impacts.

 Here a not final list:

 * Avoid server-side state especially session level caching of data.